ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Cases of Establishing a New OSCORE Security Context

-The procedure of provisioning a new access token to RS specified in this section applies to various cases when an OSCORE Security Context shared between C and RS has been deleted, for example:
+The procedure of provisioning a new access token to RS specified in this section applies to various cases when an OSCORE Security Context shared between C and RS has been deleted, for example as described in {{discard-context}}.

-* The old access token has expired and thus the token series is terminated.

-* Lack of storage in RS.
-This situation can be detected by C when it receives a 4.01 (Unauthorized) response from RS, e.g., as an "AS Request Creation Hints" message (see {{Section 5.3 of RFC9200}}).

-* The EDHOC session from which this OSCORE Security Context was derived has become invalid, e.g., due to the expiration of an authentication credential.
-* Other security policy.

 Another exceptional case is when there is still a valid OSCORE Security Context but it needs to be updated, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
 In this case, C and RS SHALL attempt to run the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}}, which is a lightweight alternative independent of ACE and EDHOC that does not require the posting of an access token.
 If KUDOS is not supported, then C and RS falls back to EDHOC as outlined above.